Neck Injury Claims Payout Amounts For Soft Tissue And Cervical Spine Injury

-Click accident at work to see the page I have written setting out the UK work injury claims process from start to finish.
+See our accident at work article to see the work injury claims process from start to finish.

 Unlike a car accident, which will typically cause a whiplash type injury, a motor bike RTA can cause significant injuries to the neck and cervical spine – all too often causing a broken neck and sometimes paralysis.